geggleto/Collective/README.md

 php composer.phar create-project geggleto/collective [my-app-name]
 ```

-Replace [my-app-name] with the desired directory name for your new application.
+Replace `[my-app-name]` with the desired directory name for your new application.
 You'll want to:

-Point your virtual host document root to your new application's public/ directory.
+- Point your virtual host document root to your new application's `public/` directory.
-Ensure `../logs/` is web writable.
+- Ensure `logs/` is web writable.

 ## Config